aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/asarah-btevet-readings/asarah-btevet-and-the-tragic-side-of-hanukah.html.md

 <body>
 Title: עשרה בטבת | Asarah b’Tevet and the Tragic Side of Ḥanukkah, by Rabbi Shem Tov Gaguine (1934)<br />
 Primary contributor: shem-tov.gaguine<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=10272">http://opensiddur.org/?p=10272</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=10272">http://opensiddur.org/?p=10272</a>
 <p />
 <hr />